mcsee/Software-Design-Articles/Articles/Artificial Intelligence/Why GitHub Copilot is not a Threat to your Job/readme.md

 ![Why GitHub Copilot is not a Threat to your Job](Why%20GitHub%20Copilot%20is%20not%20a%20Threat%20to%20your%20Job.png)

+*Why GitHub Copilot is not a Threat to your Job*

 > TL;DR: If you are a good software designer Copilot will not help you very much.

 # What is GitHub Copilot?